mickeykedia/EPL-Twitter/README.md

 Edit 2: Tottenham drew !
 Leicester has won the leage.
 Twitter has gone nuts.
 Thankfully my stream is working !!
 Woohoo

+Edit 3: Used the same setup to collect tweets for the Champions League final (Real Madrid vs Atletico Madrid), and Game 6 in the Western Conference playoffs (Warriors vs OKC)

 ## Motivation

 - Play with the Twitter Streaming API